A Red Herring and a Fine Kettle of Fish: Idioms and History

 The Fish Kettle

 Like a red herring, the fish kettle was involved in the creation of an idiom.
 A kettle was once a different utensil from the one that we use to boil water today.
 It lacked a spout and was used to cook fish.
-Even today, some people use a fish kettle to poach or steam fish, and the utensil is sold in some stores.
+Even today, however, some people use a fish kettle to poach or steam fish, and the utensil is sold in some stores.

 A fish kettle is a long and oval container made of metal, as shown in the illustration and video below.
 It has a handle on each side and a lid.
 It often has a removable rack inside.
 The rack allows a whole fish to be cooked in heated or boiling water or in steam and then easily lifted out of the kettle.

 A Kettle of Fish in Scottish Culture

 Thomson described a social event customarily held by Scottish gentry.
 People gathered beside a river in a group and ate freshly caught and cooked fish.
 Tents were erected, creating a party-like atmosphere, and the fish were boiled in kettles over a fire.
-Today the event would be called a picnic, but at that time it was known as a "kettle of fish".
+Today the event might be called a picnic, but at that time it was known as a "kettle of fish."

 It is customary for the gentlemen who live near the Tweed to entertain their neighbours and friends with a Fete Champetre, which they call giving ‘a kettle of fish’.
 Tents or marquees are pitched near the flowery banks of the river ... a fire is kindled, and live salmon thrown into boiling kettles.— Thomas Newte (William Thomson)